EDUCATION

 • Are Online Options Available?
 No

-3. Dixie State University
+3. Utah Tech University

 Upon graduation, students earn a 2-year ADN degree.
 Students then have an opportunity to continue for another two years and earn a 4-year BSN degree.